Bryce Hegarty: Professional career

 After the 2015 Super Rugby season, Hegarty joined Japanese Top League side Toyota Industries Shuttles for the 2015–16 season.
 He returned to Australia to play for the Waratahs in 2016.

-On 21 June 2021 Hegarty moved to Leicester Tigers in England's Premiership Rugby.
+On 21 June 2021, Hegarty moved to Leicester Tigers in England's Premiership Rugby.
 On 30 October 2021, he made his debut for Leicester after appearing as a substitute in the East Midlands Derby against Northampton Saints.
 Hegarty left Leicester on 13 November 2022 after making 15 appearances for the club.

+2024-2025 season at NTT docomo, Hegarty played a pivotal role in the storm chasers side to help prepare the main side for the season.